10 Matzo Recipes That Make Passover More Exciting

 Spinach, Feta, and Artichoke Matzo Mina

-This off-the-charts Greek-style casserole makes an ideal meal for anyone (Jewish or not) craving lasagna.
-Seasoned with dill, lemon zests, and other unmistakably Mediterranean flavors, serve this to vegetarians for lunch or even as a side dish at your Passover Seder.
+This off-the-charts Greek-style casserole makes an ideal meal is you're craving lasagna.
+Seasoned with dill, lemon zest, and other unmistakably Mediterranean flavors, it makes a great meal for vegetarians for lunch—or serve it as a side dish at your Passover Seder.

 Salted Toffee Matzah

 Using a cookie sheet, blogger Bree Hester layers ordinary matzo with ooey gooey homemade toffee, chocolate chips, and sea salt for a salty/sweet Passover treat.
 Make this recipe your own by topping it with nuts or dried fruit for a tasty snack that's also easy to transport.

 Matzo Brei with Roasted Peppers, Olives, and Parsley

 This is "not your bubbe's matzo brei," according to food blogger Olga Berman.
 Rather than using eggs and seasoning, like most matzo brei recipes call for, Berman adds fresh vegetables and uses a cast iron skillet to prep the mixture like a pancake—though we equate it with a filling frittata!

 Get the recipe: Matzo Brei with Roasted Peppers, Olives, and Parsley

 “I wanted to brighten up the traditional flavors of matzo ball chicken soup a bit,” food blogger Samantha Ferraro says of her decision to use Persian dried lemon and saffron in her matzo ball soup recipe.
 The result is a zesty, springlike spin on the Jewish holiday staple.

 Get the recipe: Matzo Ball Soup

 Cinnamon Pecan Matzo Granola